-How is your "To Do List"?
-Does your list make you feel guilty or overwhelmed?
+Does your "To-do List" make you feel guilty and sometimes overwhelmed?
 Most of us do not need a list to tell us what needs to be done, because we are reminded every day by what we see with our own eyes!

 The list grew: